kasrababaei/swift-notes/xcode-project-settings-and-simulator.md

 [filename]:[linenumber]: error | warning | note : [message]
 ```

-It's possible to increase custom script run phase by introducing INPUT and
+It's possible to speed up custom script run phase by introducing INPUT and
 OUTPUT files.
-Here’s the low down on the impact of specifying input and output
+Here’s the impact of specifying input and output
 files with script phases in Xcode[<sup>*</sup>](https://indiestack.com/2014/12/speeding-up-custom-script-phases/):

 - Lack of modification to any of the listed input files encourages Xcode not